LeetLLM

 Human-in-the-Loop (HITL): Active gatekeeping

 In this model, the agent can't proceed with a gated action without explicit human approval.
-Use it for actions whose impact isn't acceptable to discover after execution, such as money movement, production deployment, or a customer-record change.
+Use it for actions whose impact isn't acceptable to discover after execution, such as money movement, production deployment, or user-record change.
 The agent proposes an action, pauses execution, and waits for an approve, reject, or modified proposal decision before continuing.
 Modified proposals still need validation.

 Human-on-the-Loop (HOTL): Supervisory control